 Through small group and individual consultations, exposure to career possibilities through panel discussions, and immersive activities to test drive particular pathways, we will help guide you in your career decision-making process and experiential skill building.

 Our activities aim to engage you wherever you are in the job search process, from exploring potential pathways to experiencing possible careers.

 Many Ph.D. students enter their fields based on interest, but are uncertain about how to translate this interest into a career.
 Many see academia as the only path forward and become frustrated when it does not feel like a good fit for them or when that path seems closed.
-We hope to help participants learn about the wide variety of careers including, but not limited to, industry, non-profits, government, communication, policy, consulting, regulatory affairs, and other areas where Ph.D.s are needed.
+We help participants learn about the wide variety of careers including, but not limited to, industry, non-profits, government, communication, policy, consulting, and other sectors where Ph.D. skills and intellectual curiosity are an asset.
 After exploring career paths in more depth, the decision to pursue an academic career may be galvanized.
 Regardless of whether participants choose academia or beyond, it will be a more informed decision and they will have gained additional skills along the way that can help in any career.

-Opportunities facilitated through Careers Beyond Academia allow doctoral students and postdocs to obtain real experience in a chosen career path.
+Opportunities facilitated through Careers Beyond Academia allow doctoral students and postdoctoral scholars to obtain real experience in a chosen career path.
 It might be to learn the “lingo” of the field to ultimately better communicate with others, or it might be a more in-depth experience.
-This could include immersive experiences in industry, non-profits, or startup companies, or through writing, policy/advocacy, etc. The goal is to give participants the connections and experience needed to be sure this is the career path they would like to pursue, as well as expertise that would increase the chances of obtaining a job in that field.
+This could include immersive experiences in industry, non-profits, or startup companies, or through projects involving writing, policy/advocacy, etc. The goal is to help participants find the connections and experience needed to be sure this is the career path they would like to pursue, as well as expertise that would increase the chances of obtaining a job in that field.

 Visit the Get Involved page to learn how you can make your experiences work for you.